-Wigs and other scalp hair prosthesis are covered as needed for a medical condition.
+Wigs and other scalp hair prosthesis regardless of the reason for hair loss.
 Benefits are limited to \$1500 dollars per year.

 Section 2: Exclusions and Limitations

 How Are Headings Used in this Section?

 To help you find exclusions, this section contains headings (for example A. Alternative Treatments below).
 The headings group services, treatments, items, or supplies that fall into a similar category.
 Exclusions appear under the headings.
 A heading does not create, define, change, limit or expand an exclusion.
 All exclusions in this section apply to you.